Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 ```

-**Note:** Each instance of data exists in a single object, with the following properties instance comprising the general location and the date.
+<u> **Note:** </u> Each instance of data exists in a single object, with the following properties instance comprising the general location and the date.
 This means that when searching for a specific location, there will be multiple sets of data for the location based on the date (i.e. one week can have 7 data objects for each day of the week at one location)

-**Recall:** The entirety of API JSON data is comprised of a single array of arrays containing data objects.
+<u> **Recall:** </u> The entirety of API JSON data is comprised of a single array of arrays which contain data objects.
 Each individual array represents a single region with the following breakdown structure.

-- regionCode: "US-NY-119"
+- regionCode: i.e. "US-NY-119"
 - state: "New York"
-- county: "Westchester"
+- county: i.e. "Westchester"

 This means that every data object representing geese observations within an individual array will have the same regionCode, state, and county.

-Each individual object within that region will then have the following unique data:
+Each individual object within that region will then have the following **unique** data:

 - location (i.e. "Van Cortlandt Park - South" or "Croton Railroad Station") which are general locations within that region and county
-- Observation date and time
+- Observation date and time (i.e. "2022-10-18T15:50:00.000Z")
 - Goose Count (number of geese observed at that location on that specific date and time)
 - Private Location (true or false)
 - Specific latitude and longitude of the observation location
 - Unique SubId from the original data source (i.e. "subId": "S120896041")

+### Region

+---

 - <http://localhost:3000//api/geese/region/US-NY-001>
 - <http://localhost:3000//api/geese/>